Heil Group

 Image by TU Graz - Lunghammer

-• Investigating superconductivity, charge-density waves, and their competition in reduced dimensions, in particular for transition metal chalcogenides.
+• Investigating superconductivity, charge-density waves, and their competition in reduced dimensions, particularly in transition metal chalcogenides.

-• Searching for new superconducting carbon-based materials in the nano-regime, i.e., nanoribbons, nanosheets, etc.
+• Searching for new carbon-based superconducting materials in the nano-regime, such as nanoribbons and nanosheets.

-• Understanding the superconducting phase in high-pressure hydrides and predicting new highest-Tc materials.
+• Exploring the superconducting phase in high-pressure hydrides and predicting new materials with record-breaking ( T_c ).